 Stephanie Hawkins has a 1st-degree black belt through the U.S. Judo Federation.
 She has competed nationally, and is State Judo Champion numerous times in her division.

 Nan Horstman, M.S., Ed.
-Spec., a retired teacher and elementary school principal, has taken many cooking classes including a weeklong course in Provence, France.
+Spec., a retired teacher and elementary school principal, has taken and taught many cooking classes.

 Mike Hunter teaches instrumental music at NMC and performs with the NMC Faculty Jazz Quartet.
 He is a trombonist and arranger, and works freelance with many jazz artists.